-The Academy is a charitable company limited by guarantee and an exempt charity.
+The academy trust is a company limited by guarantee and an exempt charity.
 The charitable company's memorandum and articles of association are the primary governing documents of the academy trust.

-The governors act as the trustees for the charitable activities of Ousedale School and are also directors of the Charitable Company for the purposes of company law.
+The governors act as the trustees for the charitable activities of Ousedale School and are also directors of the charitable company for the purposes of company law.
 The charitable company operates as Ousedale School.